 In opinion, the best exercise program in the world is the activity you already love doing

 When you opt for an exercise you love doing, you’ll have more fun while doing it.
 Hence, you will be more likely to keep doing it over the long haul.

 If you like skating, then skate.

 If you prefer lifting weights, then pump it hard.

-If you like them all, then feel free to alternate between them as often as you like—for at least 30 to 40 minutes a day.
+If you like them all, then alternate between them as often as you like—for at least 30 to 40 minutes a day.

 Do whatever you want.
 You are the boss.
 You are in charge.

-The list of workout options is long and varied, and you just have to find something you love doing.
-And that’s it.
+The list of workout options is long and varied; you just have to find something you love doing.

-If you don’t plan recovery into your workout routine, you actually hinder your ability to train, and might be setting the stage for injury, burnout, and serious trouble.
+If you don’t plan recovery into your workout routine, you’ll hinder your ability to train, and might set the stage for injury, burnout, and serious trouble.

 For starters, space out your hard workouts—especially intervals and intense strength sessions—with at least two days of rest.
 And take as many recovery days as you need—especially if you have overtraining symptoms, such as an elevated heart rate and chronic soreness and fatigue.